aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-text-manipulation/create-numbered-list/_index.md

 Before diving in, make sure you have:

 - Java Development Kit (JDK) installed on your machine.
-- Aspose.Note for Java library downloaded from [here](https://releases.aspose.com/note/java/).
+- Aspose.Note for Java library downloaded from [Aspose.Note for Java release page](https://releases.aspose.com/note/java/).

 ## Importing Packages
 First, import the required classes so you can work with OneNote objects and PDF conversion.